Year-End Tax Strategies

 Gifts that Produce Income

-Charitable gift annuities and charitable remainder trusts may provide an opportunity for you to make a tax-efficient gift to Notre Dame while at the same time securing quarterly payments to yourself or loved ones.
-Many people have interest in the Charitable Remainder Trust program for its unique ability to leverage the Notre Dame Endowment to invest trust assets without fees.
-When you invest in a Charitable Remainder Trust with the Notre Dame Endowment, which has an average annualized return of 10.3 percent over the past 20 years, your gift will provide an income stream for your future while simultaneously offering an immediate income-tax deduction.
-And with an impactful gift to the University, you will grow your family’s Notre Dame legacy as well.
+Charitable gift annuities (CGAs) and charitable remainder trusts (CRTs) may provide an opportunity for you to make a tax-efficient gift to Notre Dame while at the same time securing quarterly payments to yourself or loved ones.
+Many people have an interest in the CRT program for its unique ability to leverage the Notre Dame Endowment to invest trust assets without fees.
+When you invest in a CRT with the Notre Dame Endowment, your gift will provide a lifetime income stream while simultaneously offering an immediate income-tax deduction for a portion of your gift.

 If you are 70 ½ years of age or older and have a traditional Individual Retirement Account (IRA), you can use your required minimum distribution to give to Notre Dame through an IRA Charitable Rollover gift.
-To make an IRA Charitable Rollover gift to Notre Dame, contact your IRA custodian and ask that your distribution be a charitable rollover to Notre Dame and include your name and address in the transfer.
+To make an IRA Charitable Rollover gift to Notre Dame, contact your IRA custodian and ask that your distribution be a charitable rollover to Notre Dame and include your name, address and how you would like the gift allocated in the transfer.

 A corporate matching gift is an excellent way to increase the impact of your personal gift.
 By taking advantage of your employer’s matching gift program, you can arrange for an additional gift that can potentially double or triple the impact of your contribution.
 Detailed instructions for making a matching gift are available online.
 You may also contact us at firstname.lastname@example.org.